Management plan compartment 17

 Continue with regular contracted mowing and bollard maintenance.

-Sub Compartment 17F: Entrance to Pigeons Farm track (0.3 ha)
+Subcompartment 17F: Entrance to Pigeon's Farm track (0.3 ha)

 Maintain current extent of woodland by minimal intervention.

-Ensure boundary is protected.
+Ensure boundary is evident.